ChrisSantosLang/redscience/docs/source/usecases.rst

 would we be doomed to spend our real lives serving as the subjects of such experiments (i.e. as pawns in a war between competing systems of norms)?
-If the most-defensible norm is one you considered morally wrong, does the evidence that “resistance is futile” make you reexamine the basis for that moral belief?
+If the most-defensible norm is one you considered morally wrong, does such exprimentation inspire you to question your moral belief?